 Over the past 3 years Natural Mystic has turned into the sailboat it is today.
-All of her pieces are recycled, and collected from things that have washed up on shore.
+All of her pieces are recycled and collected from things that have washed up onshore.
 We really admired this, as The Roots believes nothing should ever go to waste.

 There was very little wind when we boarded, so The Roots had a lot of work ahead of him.
-Instead of paddling, he used a huge 16 foot pole to push us along.
+Instead of paddling, he used a huge 16-foot pole to push us along.
 Digging into the shallow ocean floor, he gently pushed the boat through the waves until the breeze picked up enough to put up the sails.
-We offered to help him out, but he said this is what he does everyday!
-We quickly understood how the man stays so trim, and youthful looking!
+We offered to help him out, but he said this is what he does every day!
+We quickly understood how the man stays so trim, and youthful-looking!
 Honestly… We still can’t believe he is nearly 50!

 He took us to the perfect little spot tucked into the mangroves.
 Because the water is so shallow around the coast of Caye Caulker for miles… There isn’t a lot of shady spots for fish to hang out.
-In the shade of the mangroves the fish are plentiful!
+In the shade of the mangroves, the fish are plentiful!

 The Roots taught us how to line fish… Which is pretty much what it sounds like… A fishing line with a hook tied to the end, and chunks of small fish for bait.
 You stand on the spoon of line, give a few feet of line a swing, and toss it into the water.
-With good aim you can place that bait in the shade of the mangroves.
+With good aim, you can place that bait in the shade of the mangroves.

 It is much different than pole fishing because you have to really have a good feel for your line.
 The littlest tug just might be a fish stealing your bait, or just a little wave tricking you.

 The wind picked up as we set sail back to dry land.
 What a relaxing day!
 When we got back we had the pleasure of meeting Debbie!
-Her jewellery stand was amazing!
+Her jewelry stand was amazing!
 I bought a beautiful tigers eye bracelet from her… It was calling me!

 We were surprised when The Roots asked us to hang around for dinner.
-Honestly we didn’t know what to expect when he mentioned eating our catch for dinner.
+Honestly, we didn’t know what to expect when he mentioned eating our catch for dinner.
 We thought he was going to send us off to cook our own fish after our adventure.
 NOPE!
 We were so fortunate to go shop with him for local veggies, and then help prepare the meal with them!

 We have GOT to get away from our snobby meal prep in North America!
 People are starving on this planet!